shofiqtest/shofiqtest/README.md

 <details>
 <summary><strong>Upstream forks and learning repositories</strong></summary>

-These repositories are forks of their respective upstream projects.
-Specific contributions and review links are documented in the contribution sections.
+These are my forks of upstream projects.
+Links to my patches and reviews are in the contribution sections above.

 | Fork | Upstream project | Area |
 |---|---|---|